Fleek-PIatform/website/src/content/docs/CLI/Functions/index.md

 These aim to offer a more economical, high-performance, and scalable solution for running server-side code compared to well-known options like Lambda functions, thanks to the [Fleek Network](https://fleek.network) architecture.

 Fleek Functions make it possible for users to create serverless apps with lightning-fast performance at a much lower cost.
-Fleek Functions support typescript and javascript based functions.
+Fleek Functions support TypeScript and JavaScript based functions.

 ## Create a Draft Function